makersmansion/makersmansion/src/weekly/2022/week-27/index.md

 I strongly believe that what Europe's missing the most to compete with the US are successful founders turned investors.
 Traditional European investors are mostly folks coming from old rich families who are very risk-averse, and it's hard to innovate under these circumstances.
 I still remember a time when seed investors were asking for >50% 😖

-Thanks for reading and see you again next Tuesday!
+Thanks for reading, and see you again next Tuesday!